 Do you have a nursery?

-We have a nursery space (unstaffed) available for families to use, but we really encourage little ones in church!
-There is "quiet room" at the back, where you can still see and hear the service.
+There is "quiet room" at the back, where you can still see and hear the service which is available for families to use, but we really encourage little ones in church!
 Plus, we have a "PrayGround" space up front, with kid-sized tables and chairs, quiet activities, and room for the grownups to sit nearby to guide their little ones' worship and play.